tcltk/tcl/doc/markdown/split.md

       \(-> comp lang tcl
 ```

-See how the \fBsplit\fR command splits on \fIevery\fR character in \fIsplitChars\fR, which can result in information loss if you are not careful:
+See how the **split** command splits on *every* character in *splitChars*, which can result in information loss if you are not careful:

 ```
 split "alpha beta gamma" "temp"